Penguin-Spy/BADVIDEO/readme.md

 The pre-converted [Bad Apple](https://www.nicovideo.jp/watch/sm8628149) video can be found in `bin/video/`.
 All files in this directory (`BADAPPLE.8xv` & `BADAPP00 to 99`) are required for the video to play in full.

-A tool to convert a video file (uses OpenCV, I've tested with .mp4) to a collection of AppVars can be found in the root directory as `convertFrame.py`.
+A tool to convert a video file (uses OpenCV, I've tested with .mp4) to a collection of AppVars can be found in `tools/convertFrame.py`.
 Usage is as follows:
 ```
 convertFrame.py <input video file> <output directory> <AppVar name (1-8 chars)>
 ```